thegworld/gtx-browser/components/policy/resources/templates/README.md

-# Chromium policy definitions
+# GTx Browser policy definitions

-This directory houses the data templates used Chromium browser and OS policies.
+This directory houses the data templates used GTx Browser browser and OS policies.

 # Policy definitions